IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - Windows Server 2019 is the primary tested platform.
 - 64-bit Windows PowerShell 5.1.
 - Administrator rights for complete registry, package, service, profile, and event-log access.
+- The writer tracer temporarily enables successful Registry auditing when required and adds a narrowly scoped Set Value SACL to the `Notifications` root; it records and normally restores the prior configuration when the trace ends.
 - A local administrator and physical, hypervisor, or out-of-band console session for production cleanup.
 - Sufficient local storage for CSV output, event exports, and registry backup files.
 - A verified VM snapshot, image-level backup, or equivalent rollback method before cleanup.